 Dr Audrey Laing is a Lecturer in Communication, Media and Marketing.

 Craig is Senior Lecturer and Programme Leader for BA Hons International Tourism Management & BA Hons International Hospitality Management.

-Dr Alan MacLennan is a lecturer in Information Management and teaches modules in Relational Databases, Information Dissemination and Records Management.
+Dr Alan MacLennan is a lecturer in Information Management and teaches modules in Cataloguing and Classification, Databases, Knowledge Organisation and Records Management.

 Professor Rita Marcella has led on a wide number of research projects in areas such as; Governance, Citizenship, Information Behavior, Media, Communication, Public Libraries, Parliaments, Research Impact, University Management.

 Madeleine teaches fashion management at RGU.

 Andrew Martin is a Senior Lecturer in Marketing and Director of the Scottish Centre of Tourism (SCoT).
 His research interests are in general tourism issues, such as hotel & hospitality impacts on the economy.